hckrtst/notesnsnippets/readme.md

 ####  12.10.2. <a name='vector'></a>vector
 * compared to deque, list and forward_list a vector is efficient at accessing elements and efficient for adding/remove from tail. amortized O(1) since resizes can occur periodically.
+* vectors use more space than static arrays because more memory allocated to handle future growth
+* extra memory can be returned back with `shrink_to_fit()`

 * vector end() is past the last element
 ![](https://upload.cppreference.com/mwiki/images/1/1b/range-begin-end.svg)

 example